fallen-icarus/cardano-swaps/GettingStarted.md

 1) Regression tests - tests for features that should work.
 2) Failure tests - tests for scenarios that are supposed to fail.
 3) Bench tests - tests to check for degraded performance in specific scenarios.
-4) Performance Increase tests - tests to check for improved performance in specific scenarios.
+4) Performance Increase tests - tests to check for improved performance in specific scenarios; these tests will fail if performance increases to alert you of the change.

 To see the documentation for the tests, you can build the haddocks for the tests using `cabal haddock tests`.
 The documentation may be easier to read than the source code.
 You can view the